 The Franciscan School of Theology is proud to be in service and curricular affiliation with the University of San Diego.
 Our relationship broadens the educational, research and extracurricular opportunities available to our students, and provides us with the latest in educational technology.

-Links to local places of interest, career development, counseling, bookstore, Blackboard training, and more.
+Career development, health insurance, bookstore, Blackboard training, links to local places of interest, and more.
 If you haven’t found it elsewhere, it might be here.